syre-data/docs/source/get_started/hosted_project-basic.rst

 Summary
 *******

 In this tutorial we learned the basics of creating and analyzing a Thot project.
 We began by creating a new project.
 We created our Container Tree, organizing our project.
 We added properties, notes, Assets, and Scripts to our Containers.
 We were able to add Assets both within the Container, and from the Project Assets view.
-To add Scripts we first added them in the Project Scripts view, then associated them to our desired Containers.
+To add Scripts we first added them in the Project Scripts view, then associated them with our desired Containers.
 Finally, we declared our project's dependencies in the Library view.

 Once we saved our project we were taken to the Project view.
 From here we saw how we could modify our Containers, download Containers and Assets, and analyze our project.